kelvin1095/BasicWebDevelopment/README.md

 - PostgreSQL: I'm using a relational database that uses SQL to get a grasp on things before trying a more advanced stack.

+### Docker

+- Dockerfile is used to create a docker image.
+- A running image is called a container.
+- Stop a container before deleting the image.
+- There are additional commands that add more functionality.
+  - EXPOSE: Used to expose ports.
+  - VOLUME: Create a persistant storage that remains after the container shuts down.
+- You can also put the same steps twice for different image streams to create different images for development and production (FROM node:15 AS production, --only=production, image-name:production --target production).
+  - Developer containers are using bind mounts.
+These link files between code locally and code inside the container so that changes made will reflect immediately.
+  - To use a bind mount, docker run -p 8080:3000 -v /home/kwong/webdev/BasicWebDevelopment:/usr/src/app your-image-name:development

 ### Things I still want to do:

 - Using Nginx as a load balancer